haromatsu/PSC-Syslog-connector-OSS/README.md

 Syslog connector for Carbon Black PSC

 ## Description
-This application gets Alerts from Carbon Black PSC and send it to Syslog server.
+This application gets Alerts from Carbon Black PSC and send them to your syslog server.

 ## System Requirements
 Python 3.6.3+